trothr/znetboot/clefonvm.md

 # Clef-on-VM

 ## Installing ClefOS on z/VM

 This document describes how to install ClefOS on z/VM using ZNETBOOT.
 The target audience is those who are skilled at using and installing Linux but not knowledgeable about z/VM or CMS.
 The purpose of this document is to enable installation of ClefOS as quickly and painlessly as possible by those who don't know CMS or z/VM.

-While this document was written specifically for ClefOS, it is applicable for NORD, SUSE, OpenSUSE, CentOS, Debian, Fedora, or any other Linux for IBM Z. In fact, it could theoretically be used for installing any operating system capable of running on IBM Z as long as the OS kernel can be retrieved from the web.
+While this document was written specifically for ClefOS, it is applicable for NORD, SUSE, OpenSUSE, CentOS, Debian, Fedora, or any other Linux which can run on IBM Z architecture.
+In fact, it could theoretically be used for installing any operating system capable of running on IBM Z as long as the OS kernel can be retrieved from the web.

 ## You Will Need